Norway: Environment

 Attractive and dramatic scenery and landscape are found throughout Norway.
 The west coast of southern Norway and the coast of northern Norway present some of the most visually impressive coastal sceneries in the world.
 National Geographic has listed the Norwegian fjords as the world's top tourist attraction.
-The country is also home to the natural phenomena of the Midnight sun (during summer), as well as the Aurora borealis known also as the Northern lights.
+The country is also home to the natural phenomena of the midnight sun (during summer), as well as the aurora borealis known also as the northern lights.

-The 2016 Environmental Performance Index from Yale University, Columbia University and the World Economic Forum put Norway in seventeenth place, immediately below Croatia and Switzerland.
+The 2024 Environmental Performance Index from Yale University, Columbia University and the World Economic Forum put Norway in seventh place, immediately below United Kingdom and Sweden.
 The index is based on environmental risks to human health, habitat loss, and changes in CO_{2} emissions.
 The index notes over-exploitation of fisheries, but not Norway's whaling or oil exports.
 Norway had a 2019 Forest Landscape Integrity Index mean score of 6.98/10, ranking it 60th globally out of 172 countries.